nadimnesar/e-commerce-platform-spring-boot-backend/README.md

     - Add a new product, can access by only seller.
 - `GET /api/seller/products`
   - Show my products, can view own products only.
+- `PUT /api/seller/updateProduct?id={}`
   - Update a product by id, can update own product only.
 - Delete a product by id, can delete own product only.

 ### Customer